Skip to content

 Write the result prompt in an artifact.

-Setp 2: Optimise further.
+Setp 2: Optimise the format for an LLM

 Forget about human readability.
 Optimize the format for the Claude Sonnet LLM exclusively.
 Is Markdown the best format for you, or are you better using XML tags?